SoftwareAG/c8y-docs/content/web/web-sdk-for-plugins.md

   - /web/widget-plugin
 ---

-[Web SDK for plugins](/guides/web/web-sdk-for-plugins) is still based on Angular JS.
-We are currently working on an Angular-based solution which will replace the existing Web SDK for plugins in the future.
+The [Web SDK for plugins](/guides/web/web-sdk-for-plugins) is deprecated.
 To develop new web applications we recommend using [Web SDK for Angular](/guides/web/angular).
+If you already developed a plugin, read the [migration guide](/guides/web/angular#migrating) on how you can import plugins into the Web SDK for Angular.